-- The test job installs the necessary dependencies and runs the unit tests, generating coverage reports in both XML and HTML and uploading these as artifacts63 (a way to share data from a GitHub workflow run). - The deploy job runs only on pushes to main (including direct pushes and merges of pull requests), and only runs if the test job completed successfully: if any of the tests fail, the code will not be deployed and an email will be sent to the administrators of the GitHub repository.
-It installs AWS CLI49 and sets the AWS credentials using GitHub Secrets64 which allow for sensitive information such as environment variables to be stored privately for a repository, even if that repository is public, and avoids having to hard-code these values.
-It then iterates over each Lambda function in the repository, installs the necessary Python libraries to a temporary directory, and bundles these along with the function source code into a ZIP file for deployment via the AWS CLI.
+- The test job installs the necessary dependencies and runs the unit tests, generating coverage reports in both XML and HTML and uploading these as artifacts (a way to share data from a GitHub workflow run). - The deploy job runs only on pushes to main (including direct pushes and merges of pull requests).
+It installs AWS CLI and sets the AWS credentials using GitHub Secrets which allow for sensitive information such as environment variables to be stored privately for a repository, even if that repository is public, and avoids having to hard-code these values.
+It then iterates over each Lambda function in the repository, installs the necessary

+Python libraries to a temporary directory, and bundles these along with the function source code into a ZIP file for deployment via the AWS CLI.